cwensel/cascading/README.md

 The source and tags for all prior (to 4.x) stable releases can be found here:
 [https://github.com/Cascading/cascading](https://github.com/Cascading/cascading)

-All 4.x releases will be maintainted here:
+All 4.x releases will be maintained here:
 [https://github.com/cwensel/cascading](https://github.com/cwensel/cascading)

 WIP (work in progress) releases are fully tested builds of code not yet deemed fully stable.
 On every build by our